PDFs by language

 Specific Amount ($)

 ** Total number of grants does not equal the sum of the numbers shown in the number of grants column.
-In many cases, a project may have a focus which is linked to more than one type of cancer because of similarities between cancers.
-Thus an individual project may be listed in more than one cancer type.
+In many cases, a grant project may have a focus that is linked to more than one type of cancer because of similarities between cancers.
+Thus, an individual grant project may be listed in more than one cancer type.

-Funded Amount - The total value of funding that was awarded to a single or group of research or training grants with relevance to a specific type of cancer or area of research and includes funding for some projects that may be minimally related to that type of cancer or area of research.
+Glossary Funded Amount - The total value of funding that was awarded to a single, or a group of, research or training grants for a specific type of cancer (or area of cancer research) and includes funding for some grant projects that may be minimally related to that type of cancer (or area of cancer research).

-Total Specific Amount for a Particular Type of Cancer - In order to obtain total specific funding for a particular type of cancer in the entire research and training program, you must sum the specific funding for each type of cancer among all research and training projects.
+Total Specific Amount for a Particular Type of Cancer - The total specific funding for a particular type of cancer in the entire research and training program is the sum of the specific funding for each type of cancer within all research and training grant projects.